I really love Easter. Spring lamb, chocolate eggs and HOT CROSS BUNS!

 I'm telling you, these rival, if not outright beat, store bought hot cross buns.

-Makes 12 (recipe easily halved to make a batch of 6)
+Makes 12, recipe easily halved to make 6

 - Whisk together the sugar, warm milk and yeast in a small bowl or jug until sugar has dissolved